AdrianMoreland/audioquiz/README.md

 - [Git Hooks](documentation/GitHooks.md) - Learn about Git hooks used in this project for code formatting and analysis.
 - [GitHub Actions](documentation/GitHubActions.md) - Explore the GitHub Actions workflows used to validate the code.
 - [Static Analysis](documentation/StaticAnalysis.md) - Discover how static analysis tools like Detekt and Ktlint are used in this project for code quality assurance.

-## 🤝🏻 Contribute

-Any PRs are very welcome! 😍 You can fix a bug, add a feature, optimize performance and even propose a new cool approach in code-base architecture.
-Feel free and make a PR! 😌

-We use static analysis tools like Detekt and Ktlint in this project.
-Please either set up [Git Hooks](documentation/GitHooks.md) on your project or run [Static Analysis](documentation/StaticAnalysis.md) before creating PR.